I live in an area that’s had a lot of power outages recently, so I’ve become more and more interested in preparedness.

 Noise might not be an issue for you if you’re using this as backup power, but I personally found the noise very irritating.
 When I’m dealing with the aftermath of a blackout and I’m stressed out, I need as few irritating noises around me as possible.

-In a power cut situation, does anyone really need 6 AC power output slots, 6 USB ports, and 4 DC outputs?
+In a power cut situation, do I really need 6 AC power output slots, 6 USB ports, and 4 DC outputs?

 I’m trying to run a couple of things in my house, not produce Coachella.